jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ramiro-lopez-on.md

 **RR: Now, you launched your own label, 'Odd Recordings' with Arjun Vagale in 2017, which is described as an "Indo-Spanish cross-pollinized record label bringing you futuristic music with an emphasis on the raw side of techno".
 Can you tell us about the birth of the imprint?
 What challenges have you faced since its conception?**

-Odd Rec is pretty new.
-We launched the label at the beginning of 2017 and honestly we are amazed about how it is going on.
+Odd Recordings is pretty new.
+We launched the label at the beginning of 2017 and we are honestly amazed at how it is doing.
 There so many quality labels out there and even if you are doing a good job, it is difficult to get the attention of the scene.
 We are releasing only music we believe in and love to play and it seems many people share our taste, so we are happy about it.
 <br><br>

 **RR: Odd Recordings has started a new series called 'Especial' releasing just one track at a time, including your energetic offering 'Tight'.
 What is the philosophy behind the series?
 And what do you look for in a track to feature it? **